vhscom/after-dark/README.md

 ### Fuzzy Search

-Find content site-wide in the blink of an eye.
-JavaScript fuzzy search is at your fingertips.
+If a web crawler can find it, so can you.
+Search for indexable content site-wide using the inbuilt search app built with [Vue](https://vuejs.org/), [Fuse](http://fusejs.io/) and [Mark](https://markjs.io).
+Searches are fuzzy and typos encouraged.

 To use it simply create a section called `search` using the After Dark search layout like so:

 ```
 └── content